Joseph Brodsky: Early years

 Brodsky was born into a Russian Jewish family in Leningrad (now Saint Petersburg).
 A descendant of a prominent and ancient rabbinic family, Schorr (Shor) his direct male-line ancestor was Joseph ben Isaac Bekhor Shor.
 His father, Aleksandr Brodsky, was a professional photographer in the Soviet Navy, and his mother, Maria Volpert Brodskaya, a professional interpreter whose work often helped to support the family.
 They lived in communal apartments, in poverty, marginalized by their Jewish status.
 In early childhood, Brodsky survived the Siege of Leningrad where he and his parents nearly died of starvation; one aunt did die of hunger.
-He later suffered from various health problems caused by the siege.
-Brodsky commented that many of his teachers were anti-Semitic and that he felt like a dissident from an early age.
+He later developed various health problems caused by the siege.
+Brodsky commented that many of his teachers were anti-Jewish and that he felt like a dissident from an early age.
 He noted "I began to despise Lenin, even when I was in the first grade, not so much because of his political philosophy or practice ... but because of his omnipresent images."

 As a young student, Brodsky was "an unruly child" known for his misbehavior during classes.
 At fifteen, Brodsky left school and tried to enter the School of Submariners without success.
 He went on to work as a milling machine operator.
 Later, having decided to become a physician, he worked at the morgue at the Kresty Prison, cutting and sewing bodies.
 He subsequently held a variety of jobs in hospitals, in a ship's boiler room, and on geological expeditions.
 At the same time, Brodsky engaged in a program of self-education.
 He learned Polish so he could translate the works of Polish poets such as Czesław Miłosz, and English so that he could translate John Donne.
 On the way, he acquired a deep interest in classical philosophy, religion, mythology, and English and American poetry.